idea-iitd/GCOMB/Readme.md

 ### Instructions:

-#### Each folder contains Readme which has the steps to run training and evaluation.
+#### Each folder contains a Readme file which has the steps to run training and evaluation.
-sh train_script.sh

-sh test_script.sh

 Default python version is 2.7.12